aaronnorby/reduction/README.md

 Other branches include different features.
 The master branch is the simplest implementation.
 Check out the `with-react-router` branch for boilerplate using React Router and [redux-simple-router](https://github.com/rackt/redux-simple-router).
-And the `devtools` branch includes React DevTools bundled in the boilerplate.
+And the `devtools` branch includes Redux DevTools bundled in the boilerplate.

+The `devtools-serverSide` branch uses both server-side rendering as well as DevTools.

 What follows are usage guides and then notes about the various files.